 |

 No. of participants | Min.
-2 persons Max.
+2 persons / Max.
 13 persons | |

-Included in the price | Activity, Meal (ingredients), Insurance | |
+Included in the price | Activity, meal (ingredients), insurance, English-speaking guide | |

-Payment method | Credit Card | |
+Payment method | Credit card | |

 |

-Access | 20min by car from JR Chino Station *Free transfer available (It depends on date and number of people) *Vegetarian and vegan options available.
-If you have any allergies or other dietary restrictions, please inform the staff at the reservation moment. |
+20 min by car/taxi from JR Chino Station *Vegetarian and vegan options available.
+If you have any allergies or other dietary restrictions, please inform us in advance. |

 Miso Making Experience